GNOME/gimp-macos-build/README.md

 - Install Python 3 (Rust is pre-installed) as they are required for the GIMP dependencies.
 - Set up macOS 10.12 SDK.
 This is needed to ensure that GIMP can run on macOS 10.12+.
 See [this article](https://smallhacks.wordpress.com/2018/11/11/how-to-support-old-osx-version-with-a-recent-xcode/) for the details.
-- Set up JHBuild with a custom `~/.config/jhbuildrc-custom` file (see https://github.com/GNOME/gimp-macos-build/blob/master/jhbuildrc-gtk-osx-gimp-2.99).
+- Set up JHBuild with a custom `~/.config/jhbuildrc-custom` file (see https://github.com/GNOME/gimp-macos-build/blob/master/jhbuildrc-gtk-osx-gimp).
 As part of the setup, it is running `bootstrap-gtk-osx-gimp` JHBuild command to compile required modules to run JHBuild.
 JHBuild is using Python3 venv to run.
 - Install [fork of the gtk-mac-bundler](https://github.com/lukaso/gtk-mac-bundler) - the tool which helps to create macOS application bundles for the GTK apps.
 This will hopefully shift to official [gtk-mac-bundler](https://github.com/GNOME/gtk-mac-bundler)
 - Install all gtk-osx, gimp and WebKit dependencies using JHBuild
 - Build WebKit v1.
 This step could be avoided as it takes a lot of time, this is a soft dependency.
 - Build GIMP and gimp-help (from git).
 - Import signing certificate/key from the environment variables
-- Launch `build99.sh` which does (among other things):
+- Launch `build.sh` which does (among other things):
   - Build package using `gtk-mac-bundler`
   - Use `install_name_tool` to fix all library paths to make package relocatable.
   - generate debug symbols